Khushchadha03/Training-Repo/README.md

 # Training-Repo
-What i did during the training
+What i did during the training in Diggibyte Technologies